Lingyungou11/Lingyungou11.github.io/_pages/publications.md

 2. **Gou, L.**, C. Zhang+#, S. Hu, R. Chen, and Y. Dong.
 2023.
 [Semi-analytical solutions for soil consolidation induced by drying](https://doi.org/10.1007/s11440-022-01623-4). ***Acta Geotechnica***, 18(2), 739-755.
 3. Lu, N.+#, **L. Gou**, C. Zhang+, A. R. A. Calderon, and A. Wayllace.
 2023.
 [Closure to “Uniqueness of suction stress value at liquid limit of soil”](https://doi.org/10.1061/JGGEFK.GTENG-11798). ***Journal of Geotechnical and Geoenvironmental Engineering***, 149(11), 1-5.
 4. Zhang, C.+, **L. Gou**, S. Hu#, and N. Lu+.
 2023.
 [A thermodynamic formulation of water potential in soil](https://doi.org/10.1029/2022WR032369). ***Water Resources Research***, 58(9), 1-20.
+5. Zhang, C.+, L. Li,  S. Hu#, **L. Gou**, and R. Chen.
+2023.
+Physical Origin of Adsorption Heat and Its Significance in the Isotherm Equation. ***International Journal of Heat and Mass Transfer***, Accepted.

 ## Under Review Papers
 5. **Gou, L.**, and C. Zhang+#.
 2023.
 A closed-form solution for film flow in nanoscale pores with spatially varying